Whos-Who/backend/README.md

 4. To remove your container, run `docker compose down`

 ### Running Redis locally
-1. To check if Redis is running locally, check your docker container is running
+1. Make sure your docker container is running, if not set up yet, refer to the above section
-2. Install `redis-cli`
+2. Install `redis-cli` on you terminal
 3. After successfully installing, run `redis-cli`, enter `PING`
 4. If your Redis Server replies with `PONG`, your Redis Server is running correctly

+### Running PostgreSQL locally
+1. Make sure your docker container is running, if not set up yet, refer to the above section
+2. You can use a Database Management tool like PgAdmin or SequelPro to connect to the local PostgreSQL
+3. Connect to the server with the following settings:
+  - Database: assignment-3
+  - Host: localhost
+  - Port: 5432

+### Running migrations
+To update your local database with the latest schemas, run `npx sequelize-cli db:migrate`

+## Running seed files
+To be updated

 ### Linting, Formatting and CI Check
 1. Install Prettier extension on VSCode
 2. Set it as your code formatter and set it to format document on save (which will make things easier)
 3. Code should be auto-formatted on save
 4. ESlint is installed to maintain some code style (used the lowest requirement), which adheres to the Prettier style formatter
 5. CI check enforced just for linting

-### Deployment
+## Deployment
 1. Configured auto deployment when there are changes to main branch
 2. Check environment `assignment-3-web-backend` to check deployment status

 ## Documentation

+### REST API endpoints
+To be updated

+### Socket Events
+To be updated

+### Redis storage
+To be updated